Zallus Predictive Controller kit parts

 After running the learning profiles, we saved the config settings into a new device profile and then created new reflow profiles based on the ones supplied with the oven for the PB Free (lead-free) solder paste we use.

-Android App running the cooking profile to reflow our Raspberry Pi expansion boards.
+Android App running the cooking profile to reflow our Raspberry Pi development boards.

 Android App running the cooking profile to reflow our Raspberry Pi expansion boards